A sponsored post

 If you were required to work from home for any other reason, fill out Form T777 – Statement of Employment Expenses.

 Or the easy way is to use tax filing software like TurboTax.
 All you have to do is complete a step-by-step online questionnaire and it automatically searches 400+ credits and deductions to find tax-saving opportunities — including those for COVID-19.
 However, if you need a bit of hand-holding during the process, you can upgrade to TurboTax Live.
 With this extra service, you have two choices: opt for TurboTax Assist and Review to get unlimited tax advice as you complete your taxes, plus a final review before you file.
 Or for “the works,” go for TurboTax Full Service and have a tax expert prepare your return, optimize it for credits and deductions, and file it on your behalf.
-Also, TurboTax has launched a COVID-19 info centre, offering a one-stop-shop to answer your burning questions about claiming benefits and deductions during this strange tax year.
+Also, TurboTax has launched a COVID-19 info centre, offering a one-stop shop to answer your burning questions about claiming benefits and deductions during this strange tax year.
 Read our full TurboTax review.
-Exclusive promo: Young & Thrifty readers save up to 15% on TurboTax!

-If you are an employee who worked from home in 2020 due to COVID-19, and you did so for more than half of your regular work hours/days over a period of at least four consecutive weeks, you should definitely claim the home-office expense deduction for employees.
-You don’t need receipts or any other supporting documents if you’re using the temporary flat rate method to calculate your claim, and it can reduce your annual taxable income by as much as $400.
+If you are an employee who worked from home in 2021 due to COVID-19, and you did so for more than half of your regular work hours/days for at least four consecutive weeks, you should definitely claim the home-office expense deduction for employees.
+You don’t need receipts or any other supporting documents if you’re using the temporary flat rate method to calculate your claim, and it can reduce your annual taxable income by as much as $500.

 If you have a much larger claim than the flat rate calculation will provide, you can use the detailed method—so long as you have receipts and the appropriate signed documentation from your employer.